Labyrinth

 Honors Admissions Requirements

 The Honors Council works closely with Admissions to develop guidelines for selecting a group of top students from every class admitted to the University.
-Generally, students have a 3.5 GPA, but all academically strong students are encouraged to apply.
-Applicants to the Honors Program must submit an essay following their admission to the University, with applications to the Honors Program due May
+Generally, students have a GPA of a 3.5 on a 4.0 scale, or a 5.1 on a 6.0 scale, or a B+, or 88/100, but all academically strong students are encouraged to apply.

 Honors Council